-The 2020 Census will ask a series of questions about you and each person who lives with you.
-When responding, you’ll record the Hispanic origin of each person who is living in your home on April 1, 2020.
+The 2020 Census asked a series of questions about you and each person who lives with you.
+When responding, you were asked to record the Hispanic origin of each person living in your home on April 1, 2020.

-We understand you might have questions about providing this information.
-Here are some guidelines for responding:
+We understand you might have had questions when providing this information.
+Here were some guidelines for responding:

-The information below, listed in the same order as the questionnaire, is provided to help you respond:
+The information below, listed in the same order as the questionnaire, was provided to help you respond:

 The category “Hispanic, Latino, or Spanish origin" includes all individuals who identify with one or more nationalities or ethnic groups originating in Mexico, Puerto Rico, Cuba, Central and South America, and other Spanish cultures.
 Examples of these groups include, but are not limited to, Mexican or Mexican American, Puerto Rican, Cuban, Salvadoran, Dominican, and Colombian.
 “Hispanic, Latino or Spanish origin” also includes groups such as Guatemalan, Honduran, Spaniard, Ecuadorian, Peruvian, Venezuelan, etc. If a person is not of Hispanic, Latino, or Spanish origin, answer "No, not of Hispanic, Latino, or Spanish origin".

 There are individual checkboxes for people who identify as: